 Decades Before The Holocaust, Germans Forced Africans Into Concentration Camps

-After a revolt led by the Herero peoples, the German colonizers viciously slaughtered 80% of the Herero population, forcing thousands into concentration camps.
+After a revolt led by the Herero people, the German colonizers wiped out 80% of the Herero population, forcing thousands into concentration camps.
 General Von Trotha, who was sent to crush the rebellion, said, "Within the German borders every Herero, whether armed or unarmed, with or without cattle, will be shot.
 I shall not accept any more women or children.
 I shall drive them back to their people––otherwise I shall order shots to be fired at them."

 At Concentration Camps, Prisoners Were Raped, Starved, And Tortured

-The Germans committed atrocities at the Shark Island concentration camp that were horrific.
+The Germans committed several atrocities at the Shark Island concentration camp.
 The camp physician, Dr. Bofinger, decapitated 17 prisoners, including an infant.
 He weighed victims' brains before shipping them to the University of Berlin.
 He injected prisoners with arsenic and opium to see what would happen, and then performed autopsies once they died.
 Prisoners warned that going to Dr. Bofinger was a guarantee that you "would not come out alive."

 The prisoners were raped and abused.
 An eyewitness saw Germans whipping a mother and her infant child.
 Only a small number of people survived Shark Island, and by the time they were freed, they were on the brink of starvation.

-He poisoned watering holes so that the Herero who fled to the desert would die of thirst.
-His troops shot people on sight.
-And according to a 1918 report from an eyewitness, the German soldiers killed unarmed women and children.
+He tainted watering holes so that the Herero who fled to the desert would die of thirst.
+His troops eradicated people on sight.
+And according to a 1918 report from an eyewitness, the German soldiers disposed of unarmed women and children.

-Nearly All The Prisoners At The Concentration Camp Died
+Nearly All The Prisoners At The Concentration Camp Passed

 As many as 3,000 Herero skulls were shipped to Berlin so that German scientists could examine them for proof that Africans were inferior.